mrpollo/ramonroche.com/public/wp-content/plugins/twitter-widget-pro/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.4.1 =
+* Make sure hashtags are parsed UTF-8
+* Add German translation

+= 2.4.0 =
+* Better linking of URLs, especially handling of punctuation at end of URLs
+* Support for extended characters in hashtags
+* Allow externally linked images to serve via ssl
+* More efficient regex for link parsing
+* Link FTP links
+* Link E-Mail addresses
+* Complete conversion to Range plugin framework from Xavisys framework
+* Added place to check API usage

+= 2.3.11 =
+* Fix issue with "Include Retweets" not unchecking

+= 2.3.10 =
+* Update feeds and links to Ran.ge
+* Move assets to assets dir
+* Pull in some Range branding to replace Xavisys branding

+= 2.3.9 =
+* Display dates based on your WordPress timezone setting

+= 2.3.8 =
+* Pass $tweet to widget_twitter_content filter
+* Fix issue with mixed content warning on HTTPS pages

+= 2.3.7 =
+* Add option to clear TLC update locks

+= 2.3.6 =
+* Make sure we didn't get a string from json_decode()

+= 2.3.5 =
+* Added a setting to allow using the Twtter API via HTTP or HTTPS
+* Fixed support forum links
+* Small alignment adjustment on settings page

+= 2.3.4 =
+* Added an Arabic translation - Thanks Yaser Maadan - http://www.englize.com
+* Fix conflict with Jetpack by disabling their Twitter widget

 = 2.3.3 =
 * Updated TLC to fix issue where updates could get stuck "locked"